charisseysabel/opinary-coding-challenge/README.md

 - Developer experience (eslint, prettier, etc)
 - Preventing poll from being shown twice
 - Loading state
+- More tests to cover the generated HTML

 ## Create new configs